 In-Community and In-Home:

-We believe every child should be part of a caring, supportive family in a real home.
-Through counseling and assistance to "Grannies", more distant family members, and others, we encourage and support placement in families in our village.
+We believe that every child should be part of a caring, supportive family in a real home.
+Through counseling and assistance to "Grannies," more distant family members and others, we encourage and support placement into families in our village.

 End of Year Events

 The end of the year is a joyous time for the Adonai family as we come together to celebrate the holiday season and the end of the academic year with our students.

 The top-class graduation celebrates the promotion of the highest class at the nursery school to motivate and encourage the students to move onto primary school.
 All parents and well-wishers are invited as the children sing rhymes, cut their graduation cake, receive gifts and participate in their graduation ceremony.